Salida Sanitary District

 Previous Board Meeting Minutes

-Use the back button to return to this page.
+Use the "back" arrow to return to this page.

 The community of Salida is Stanislaus County's largest unincorporated area.
 Surrounded by agriculture the district serves a population of 13,000.
-Using an advanced extended aeration system, the wastewater receives secondary level treatment.
-In compliance with the wastewater discharge requirements of the California Water Resources Control Board the treated water percolates into the shallow aquifer through rapid infiltration basins.
-Besides the operation of the wastewater treatment plant the district also maintains the collection system and lift stations necessary to convey wastewater to the plant.
+Besides the operation of the wastewater treatment plant the district also maintains the collection system and lift stations necessary to convey wastewater from your home or business to the treatment plant.

 The district treats wastewater using an "Intermittent Cycle Extended Aeration System".
-Organisms that are naturally present in the wastewater are propagated through extended aeration in specially designed holding tanks.
-These organisms decompose the complex organic substances in the wastewater.
-Using a computer controlled system the proper amount of aeration and settling leave a clear final effluent.
-Solids (biosolids) settled during the water treatment process are dewatered and conveyed to solar driers.
-The solar driers heat the biosolids creating a dry high nutrient material meeting the most stringent EPA standards, making them suitable for land application practices.
+Organisms naturally present in the wastewater are propagated through extended aeration in specially designed holding tanks.
+These organisms decompose the organic substances in the wastewater.
+Using a computer controlled system the proper amount of aeration and settling results in a clear final effluent.
+Solids (biosolids) settled during the water treatment process are pumped to holding tanks for eventual dewatering and drying in the solar buildings.
+The solar driers heat the biosolids creating a dry high nutrient material meeting the most stringent EPA standards making them suitable for land application practices.

 Frequently Asked Questions